Life in Norway is an information guide for English speakers living and working in Norway, and for those who want to make the move.

 Every Tuesday we send out Norway Weekly to more than 10,000 people in Norway and around the world.

 It's jam-packed with the latest articles from the site, as well as the biggest news headlines from Norway from the last seven days and other articles of interest to people living in Norway.
 Everything is in English, and it's entirely free of charge.
 Subscribe now!

 A diverse team of writers

-Originally the personal blog of British freelance writer David Nikel, Life in Norway now features writers from all across the country: Oslo, Bergen, Trondheim, Stavanger and the Arctic, originally from as far afield as England, Scotland, the USA, Mexico and Ecuador.
-David remains on board as Editor-in-Chief, so please get in touch with him if there's anything you'd like to know, or if you'd like to contribute an article.
+Originally the personal blog of British freelance writer David Nikel, Life in Norway now features writers from all across the country: Oslo, Bergen, Trondheim, Stavanger and the Arctic, originally from as far afield as England, Scotland, Canada, the USA, Mexico and Ecuador.

 Hi!
 Originally from the UK, I now work for myself as a freelance writer and consultant in beautiful Trondheim.